Skip to main content

 boolean (default true) Click here for demo with this feature disabled

-Pass false to avoid resetting the operator and value when the field is updated.
+Pass false to preserve operator and value when field changes.

 resetOnOperatorChange